 - Philosophical beliefs

-If you collect SPI about Canadians and fall under PIPEDA, you must follow ten fair information principles outlined by the law and take extra measures to securely and appropriately store the data.
+If you collect SPI and fall under PIPEDA, you must follow ten fair information principles outlined by the law and take extra measures to securely and appropriately store the data.

 How Other Laws Define Sensitive Personal Information

-There are additional laws around the world that impact the collection and use of sensitive personal data, so we’ve compiled several definitions for you in the table below.
+Additional laws around the world impact the collection and use of sensitive personal data, so we’ve compiled several definitions for you in the table below.

 Data Privacy Legislation | Definition of Sensitive Personal Information |